bhisaac/5eFP/5eFP-SRD.md

 |Very hard|25|
 |Nearly impossible|30|

-To make an ability check, roll a d20 and add the relevant ability modifier.
+To make an ability check, roll a d20 and add the relevant ability score.
 As with other d20 rolls, apply bonuses and penalties, and compare the total to the DC.
 If the total equals or exceeds the DC, the ability check is a success—the creature overcomes the challenge at hand.
-Otherwise, it’s a failure, which means the character or monster makes no progress toward the objective or makes progress combined with a setback determined by the GM.
+Otherwise, it’s a failure, which means the character or creature makes no progress toward the objective or makes progress combined with a setback determined by the GM.

 When making ability checks, if you roll a 1 on the d20, you ignore the DC and consider the result an automatic failure.
 This is called a critical failure.
 If you roll a 20, you ignore the DC and consider the result an automatic success.
 This is called a critical success.
 Rolling a 20 on the d20 during an attack roll is a critical success, but is usually called a critical hit (see Making an Attack).

+### Ability Check Bonus

+Each ability has its own bonus, which begins a game session with *+0* or no bonus and is then further modified by game features.
+Ability check bonuses may increase or decrease during gameplay.
+Bonuses are incremental.
+If you do not have a bonus, you gain a *+1* bonus.
+If you gain another bonus while you already have a +1 bonus, your bonus changes to advantage.
+If you gain a bonus while you have advantage, your bonus becomes advantage +1.
+Any further bonuses add 1 action die to the roll.
+If you have a *+0* bonus and lose a bonus, your bonus changes to *-1*.
+If you have a *-1* bonus and lose a bonus, you gain disadvantage.
+If you lose a bonus while you have disadvantage, your bonus changes to *disadvantage -1*.
+Any further bonus loss subtracts 1 action die from the roll.

 ### Contests